 with $a=1,2,3$, $(N_s/2\pi) p_j=0,1,\ldots N_s-1$, and $v^{s\,u}_a$ satisfies the eigenvalue equation

 One finds

 from which it follows that

-For generic values of $\phi^{(j)}_a$, due to the invariance under $p_j\to p_j + \pi$, each $\lambda_{a\vec{p}}^2$ is eight-fold degenerate, and so $\lambda_{a\vec{p}}$ is four-fold degenerate.
-Since $\xi^{s\,u}_{a\vec{p}}$ depends only on the product $su$, there is a further two-fold degeneracy, leading to octets rather than quartets of eigenvalues.
+For generic values of $\phi^{(j)}_a$, due to the invariance under $p_j\to p_j + \pi$, each $\lambda_{a\vec{p}}^2$ is eightfold degenerate, and so $\lambda_{a\vec{p}}$ is fourfold degenerate.
+Since $\xi^{s\,u}_{a\vec{p}}$ depends only on the product $su$, there is a further twofold degeneracy, leading to octets rather than quartets of eigenvalues.
 This extra degeneracy factor of 2 is expected also in the continuum, corresponds to particle-antiparticle symmetry, and is also observed in the original staggered operator~\cite{Bruckmann:2008xr}.